 If the class politics of Darwin’s visions of communal luxury were transparent enough to make for easy parody, grasping the ecological intersection between race and class in his work requires a subtler appreciation of the poet’s figurative and compositional tactics.
 The brilliant Swiss-English graphic artist Henri Fuseli’s frontispiece to the The Economy of Vegetation provides a perfect introduction (Figure 4).
-The frontispiece is supposed to represent the Goddess, “Flora[,] attired by the Elements,” in correspondence with the four, element-focused Cantos through which the poem purports to tell the “physiology of plants.”
-And indeed, Fuseli’s frontispiece provides an allegorical persona for each element: Air, with her dashing butterfly hat, Fire, with a mirror to represent the action of light, Water with an appropriate vase, and Earth offering up a sampling of her gorgeous vegetation.
+The frontispiece is supposed to represent the Goddess, “Flora, attired by the Elements,” in correspondence with the four, element-focused cantos through which the poem purports to tell the “physiology of plants.”
+And indeed, Fuseli’s frontispiece provides an allegorical persona for each element: Air, with her dashing butterfly hat; Fire, with a mirror to represent the action of light; Water, with an appropriate vase; and Earth offering up a sampling of her gorgeous vegetation.
 But who, then, is the extra, extra-earthy figure in the very bottom of the frame, reaching up from the ground, as plants do, but with brawny arms and a cap of weeds?

-As Fuseli intimates with this picture, supernumerary, subterranean figures like this one proliferate in the second Canto of The Economy of Vegetation, the one that is devoted to the elemental activity of “earth.”
-Here, the actions of soils, earths, and minerals are at stake, and all manner of quasi-animate beings, from slumbering seeds, to incipient statues, to Bastilled prisoners, oppressed Irishmen, and Africans in irons, linger in stony latency to release themselves, or be released from, the ground.
-As the syntax of that last sentence suggests, the distribution of agency and patience across figure and background is particularly fraught when it comes to the Canto’s joint task of personifying elements of earth – that is, figuring the ground – and depicting the action of that and those who have been, in Darwin’s quite precise term, “disanimated,” or reduced to that terrestrial matrix.
-The addressees of this Earth Canto, elements of ground whom Darwin personifies as “Gnomes,” bear this figural burden: they operate as a force of frankly de-carceral natality, even as they do not quite cease to embody the inhuman, inanimate states of imprisonment and (social) death in which certain beings are interred, not to mention the stony walls, tombs, and prisons that contain them.
+As Fuseli intimates with this picture, supernumerary, subterranean figures like this one proliferate in the second canto of The Economy of Vegetation, the one that is devoted to the elemental activity of “earth.”
+Here, the actions of soils, earths, and minerals are at stake and all manner of quasi-animate beings, from slumbering seeds to incipient statues, Bastilled prisoners, oppressed Irishmen, and Africans in irons, linger in stony latency to release themselves, or be released, from the ground.
+As the syntax of that last sentence suggests, the distribution of agency and patience across figure and background is particularly fraught when it comes to the canto’s joint task of personifying elements of earth—that is, figuring the ground—and depicting the action of that and those who have been, in Darwin’s quite precise term, “disanimated” or reduced to that terrestrial matrix.
+The addressees of this Earth canto, elements of ground whom Darwin personifies as “Gnomes,” bear this figural burden: they operate as a force of frankly de-carceral natality, even as they do not quite cease to embody the inhuman, inanimate states of imprisonment and (social) death in which certain beings are interred, not to mention the stony walls, tombs, and prisons that contain them.
 In any case, their personification means allowing the background to surge into relief, usually at the cost of someone or something else.
-Reading Darwin’s Earth Canto alongside de-colonial ecologies of race allows us to see how his kitschy, elastic, preternatural figure of the “Gnomes” – etymologically, earth-men – come to signify the condition of imposed identification and possible allegiance between varieties of exploited ground and the classes of beings conscripted to work them.
+Reading Darwin’s Earth canto alongside decolonial ecologies of race allows us to see how his kitschy, elastic, preternatural figure of the “Gnomes”—etymologically, earth-men—come to signify the condition of imposed identification and possible allegiance between varieties of exploited ground and the classes of beings conscripted to work them.
 Such earths and such human beings are linked by economies of extraction that Darwin cannot but trace in doing due diligence to the sites and sources of Enlightenment geological and mineralogical knowledge.